-ALL CHAPERONES going on Field Trips must be fingerprinted (forms are available in school offices; school staff will provide instructions).
+All chaperones going on Field Trips must be fingerprinted and take a TB test(forms are available in school offices; school staff will provide instructions).

 Parents who wish to accompany their own child on a Field Trip and are not a chaperone, may do so at the discretion of the teacher.
 However, their child should be assigned to a group and a chaperone, and that parent would need to "buddy-up" with the chaperone assigned to their child.
 Parents who are not serving as chaperones will need to provide their own transportation on field trips.